miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 ## Grok 3's Response

+> To be fair to the free version of Grok 3, it was not only able to handle this,
+> but it was able to handle a data-sample TWICE this size, still under the free
+> version.
+I cut it down to only 100 rows-per-table because of the usability of
+> this article in showing the complete data-sample.
+But I could have pushed Grok
+> even a lot farther, I think.

 Below is a detailed analysis of the Google Search Console (GSC) trend data for `sc-domain:mikelev.in` over the 6-day period of April 7-12, 2025, focusing on actionable traffic growth suggestions and loss mitigation strategies.
 The response is structured according to the requested areas, with each recommendation grounded in specific data points from the provided tables.

 ---